 I am a member of the Communications Workers’ Union (CWU).
 What happens to my benefits if I leave?

-Members of the CWU who hold policies with Halligan Insurance are able to continue those policies once they are in benefit at the time of retirement/ leaving.
+Members of the CWU who hold policies with Halligan Insurance can continue those policies once they are in benefit at the time of retirement/ leaving.
 Access to other funds (including Medical Fund/ Orphans Fund/ Sickness Benefit etc.) cease when membership ends.